 Annoyingly, even the simplest things like rubbing or friction from sitting too long or wearing tight clothes can trigger folliculitis.
-Dermatologists note that it is especially common in cyclists as a result of sitting on a bike for extended periods of time.
+Dermatologists note that it is widespread in cyclists due to sitting on a bike for extended periods of time.

 Types of Folliculitis

-Confusion occurs due to the fact that a.
-Folliculitis can be indistinguishable from a standard acne breakout and b.
+Confusion occurs because a.
+Folliculitis can be indistinguishable from a standard acne breakout, and b.
 There is more than one kind of folliculitis.
-New York City-based board-certified dermatologist Nikhil Dhingra, MD likes to break it down into two categories: sterile and infection.
+New York City-based board-certified dermatologist Nikhil Dhingra, MD, likes to break it down into two categories: sterile and infection.

 How Folliculitis Differs From Acne

 Sometimes, it’s really undetectable—especially to the untrained eye, and you’ll want to consult a board-certified dermatologist to make sure you know what you’re dealing with (and can treat it accordingly).
-But, if you’re trying to figure it out for yourself, New York City-based board-certified dermatologist Ellen Marmur, MD suggests looking for damage to the hair follicle (which will show up as redness, irritation, and inflammation).
-Some other signs of folliculitis include spots with red rings around them, or small red bumps or whiteheads.
-Confusingly, pus, painful red bumps and cyst-like areas can be a feature of both folliculitis and a standard acne breakout.
+But, if you’re trying to figure it out for yourself, New York City-based board-certified dermatologist Ellen Marmur, MD, suggests looking for damage to the hair follicle (which will show up as redness, irritation, and inflammation).
+Some other signs of folliculitis include spots with red rings around them or small red bumps or whiteheads.
+Confusingly, pus, painful red bumps, and cyst-like areas can feature folliculitis and a standard acne breakout.

 Another way to prevent folliculitis: Marmur recommends applying deodorant to atypical areas like the chest before working out.